cloud-custodian/cloud-custodian/docs/source/aws/examples/asgnotused.rst

   - name: asg-unmark-as-unused
     resource: asg
     comments: |
-      Unmark any ASG which has a value upper than 0.
+      Unmark any ASG that has a value greater than 0.
     filters:
       - type: value
         key: DesiredCapacity